 When household income is greater than household expenses, it's possible to save money.
 On the other hand, when income is less than expenses, the household is going into debt.

 It's uncomfortable to be in debt; no one likes the feeling of being out of control, especially when it comes to their personal finances.
-If someone's in this situation, they have two problems to solve: getting out of debt, and staying out too.
+Individuals in this situation have two problems to solve: getting out of debt, and staying out too.